ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Get Mounts

-Get the mounts on a ship.
+Get the mounts installed on a ship.

 ### Example
 ```csharp